Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

     Actual image from the experiment showing the laser beam passing through the rubidium cell.
 </div>

 When an atom or molecule absorbs a photon of energy, it can be excited to a higher energy level.
-When the atom or molecule then decays back to a lower energy level, it emits a photon of energy.
+When the atom or molecule decays back to a lower energy level, it emits a photon of energy.
 The wavelength or frequency of the emitted photon is characteristic to the energy difference between the two energy levels.

 However, due to the fine and hyperfine splitting of the energy levels, the emitted photon can have multiple wavelengths.